christy-007/Health_Insurance_Cost_Prediction_App/README.md

 ![Health Insurance Cost Prediction](./banner.png)

 # Health Insurance Cost Prediction App

 ## About the Project
 This project involves building a machine learning model to predict health insurance costs based on various personal and health-related features.
 The main goal is to provide an easy-to-use web application where users can input their details and receive an estimated insurance cost instantly.
-The project leverages Streamlit for the frontend and is deployed on Heroku for accessibility.
+The project leverages Streamlit for the frontend and is deployed on Streamlit's cloud platform for accessibility.

 ## Project Overview